Gang Suppression Force: Deployment

 On 25 June 2024, Kenya's first contingent of 400 elite police officers landed in Port-au-Prince's international airport after months of delay.
 A second contingent consisting of 200 officers arrived on 16 July.
 On 12 September 2024, two dozen soldiers and police officers from Jamaica arrived in Haiti to join a U.N.-backed mission led by Kenya to combat the gangs.

 Three months into the Multinational Security Support (MSS) mission, little progress has been made, with no tangible improvement in Haiti's security situation.
 As of late October 2024, the mission remains severely understaffed, with Kenya deploying only 400 troops, alongside 20 officers from Jamaica and Belize.
 Kenyan President William Ruto has pledged that the full deployment of Kenya Police personnel will be completed "by January" 2025, but he has criticized the mission's "lack of equipment, logistics, and funds."
 Additionally, observers have expressed concerns over the mission's unclear operational framework and rules of engagement.

 Haitian National Police and MSS forces carry out joint patrols in Port-au-Prince, which is largely under the control of armed gangs.

 6 soldiers of the Royal Bahamas Defence Force (from an initially promised 150) were deployed on 18 October 2024.
 Then on 3 January 2025, 75 troops of the Guatemalan Army Military police and 8 airmen of the Salvadoran Air Force landed in Port-au-Prince.
 75 additional troops of the Guatemalan Army military police unit landed the next day, completing Guatemala's deployment of pledged troops.
-The third deployment of Kenyan police officers, 217 officers this time, occurred on the 18th of January 2025.
+The third deployment of Kenyan police officers, 217 officers this time, occurred on 18 January 2025.
 On the same day that 70 Salvadorans were deployed to the theatre, the U.N. announced that U.S. froze its funding of the mission.
+In 2026, Chad will deploy 750 members of the security forces to take part in the UN-backed security mission in Haiti.

+Transition to GSF

+In October 2025, United Nations Security Council adopted Resolution 2793 co-penned by the United States and Panama, to transform the MSS it into the Gang Suppression Force (GSF) initially planned to contain 5,500 personnel.
+The GSF will have the capability to conduct intelligence based operations either independently or in coordination with the Armed Forces of Haiti and Haitian National Police.

+On 1 April 2026, the first GSF troops from Chad arrived in Haiti, consisting of 400 troops from the Chadian National Army.
+Two Chadian battalions, for 1,500 troops total, are expected to be deployed.
+They are stationed at the Vertières military base of the Haitian Armed Forces.